GothShoot/lws/README.md

-# lws
+# LWS - Linux Web Services CLI

+**Version:** 1.1.0

-**lws** is a Command-Line Interface (CLI) tool designed to streamline the management of Proxmox Virtual Environments (VE), LXC containers, and Docker services through a unified, efficient interface.
+LWS is a command-line interface (CLI) tool designed to simplify the management of LXC containers on Proxmox VE hosts.
+It provides a convenient way to perform common tasks such as creating, starting, stopping, terminating, and managing LXC instances, as well as interacting with Proxmox hosts themselves.

+Recently, LWS has been expanded to include:

+*   **A RESTful API:** Provides programmatic access to LWS functionality over HTTP.
+*   **A Simple Web UI:** Offers a basic graphical interface to interact with the API.
+*   **Swagger Documentation:** Interactive API documentation generated via Swagger UI.

 [![asciicast](https://asciinema.org/a/8rE7H67VjQ15HQ9KtsJVMRR4O.svg)](https://asciinema.org/a/8rE7H67VjQ15HQ9KtsJVMRR4O)